|Years||1991 World Championships (Lt 4- 2nd)

 Annamarie’s contributions to rowing off the water are arguably even more significant than her achievements on it, to such an extent that not all will be mentioned here.

-As well as being International Athletes’ Representative for the Amateur Rowing Association (ARA) from 1992-1996, Annamarie had been the rowing representative on the British Olympic Association Athletes’ Commission from 1994-1998, so when she retired from competing internationally in 1996, Di Ellis, the then Chairman of the ARA, said to her, “Right, you’ve ben quite vocal about what you do and don’t like about how we treat women in rowing so here’s a job for you, become Chair of the Women’s Rowing Commission.”
-Reflecting on her move into rowing governance, she says, “I came from a family where my parents were very involved in local sport and my dad was always and still pone for articulating things that he feels strongly about, so we quite often had strenuous arguments at the dinner table and then you got up and got on with life and nobody took offence.
+As well as being International Athletes’ Representative for the Amateur Rowing Association (ARA) from 1992-1996, Annamarie had been the rowing representative on the British Olympic Association Athletes’ Commission from 1994-1998, so when she retired from competing internationally in 1996, Di Ellis, the then Chairman of the ARA, said to her, “Right, you’ve been quite vocal about what you do and don’t like about how we treat women in rowing so here’s a job for you, become Chair of the Women’s Rowing Commission.”
+Reflecting on her move into rowing governance, she says, “I came from a family where my parents were very involved in local sport and my dad was always and is still prone to ‘articulate’ things that he feels strongly about, so we quite often had strenuous arguments at the dinner table and then you got up and got on with life and nobody took offence.
 So I was quite used to those sorts of those, ‘Here’s the way I see it’ discussions and also, because my parents were great ones for not complaining about things they didn’t like locally but getting involved with fixing them, and because I grew up in a family that did that, when I was at CUWBC and we all realised we need somebody to write press releases or whatever, I said, ‘I’ll do that job’.”

 In 2002 Di invited her to stand as Deputy Chair of the ARA, although this put a certain strain on her childcare arrangements as she was just about to have her third child at that point.
 “Di said, ‘Don’t worry, we’ll make it work,’ and we did – the other two quite often sat under the table at meetings.”
 She took responsibility for Governance, and was heavily involved with developing the ARA’s safeguarding and other policies.
 In 2013 she took over from Di as Chairman, a post she held until 2018 when she had to step down in order to meet the government’s new Code for Sports Governance which limits the time any one individual could be Chair of a national sporting governing body.
-She’s a huge supporter of British Rowing (as the ARA became) supporting the sport in all its forms, both outdoor and indoor, and in all types of boats and over all distances.
+She’s a huge supporter of British Rowing (as the ARA became) and the sport in all its forms, both outdoor and indoor, in all types of boats and over all distances.

 © Helena Smalman-Smith, 2020.